vfiftyfive/StatefulSets-devops-playground/main.md

 Of course, the output should match your name :-)

 Let's explore another pattern for passing data to the application.
-Now we're going to use an `init container` to pass data to the main container by writing to a shared volume.
+We are now going to use an `init container` to pass data to the main container by writing to a shared volume.

-3. `Task 11`: Add an init container to the Pod template that writes the message to a shared file, and replace the existing Pods in the Deployment.
+3. `Task 11`: Add an init container to the Pod Template that writes the message to a shared file, and replace the existing `Pods` in the Deployment.
 ```
 vi nginx-deploy.yaml
 ```